 - You can pay for the inspection by contacting Customer Services on 01782 717717

-- If you will live in a rented property you must provide a Gas Safety Certificate with your application.
+- If you live in a rented property you must provide a Gas Safety Certificate with your application.
 This should confirm that the gas appliances in the house are safe to use.
-The certificate must be completed by a contractor that is registered with the Gas Safe Register
+The certificate must be completed by a contractor that is registered with the Gas Safe Register.
+You must also provide an Electrical Installation Condition Report (EICR) that confirms the electrics in the property are classified as ‘satisfactory’.
+Your landlord should be able to provide these for you.

 - If you live in a rented property, you must provide written evidence that your landlord has no objections to your application.

 It is important that you provide all the information asked for on the form.
 If you do not, there is a possibility the High Commission will not accept the letter or decide that the letter is inaccurate.

 Please note that the accommodation must be owned or occupied exclusively by you or your family.
 Rented accommodation which is shared with members of another family is not acceptable.